Stalham

 Mill yard c.1912

 The photo of the two girls in the mill yard: my grandmother, Thirza Bristow, is sitting down, definitely, on the right.
-The girl on the left with her hand on the door is probably Lucy Bristow (both daughters of miller Alfred) The two chaps at in the background we can't make out.
+The girl on the left with her hand on the door is probably Lucy Bristow (both daughters of miller Alfred) The two chaps in the background we can't make out.

 Traction engine entering mill yard c.1912